isw-kudos/kudos-docs/docs/boards/cp/migration.md

-# Migration of Activities to Kudos Boards
+# Migration of Activities to Huddo Boards

-As part of the installation process for Kudos Boards (Activities Plus) you must run the migration service to move the existing Activities into Kudos Boards.
+As part of the installation process for Huddo Boards (Activities Plus) you must run the migration service to move the existing Activities into Huddo Boards.

 ## Process Overview